google/comprehensive-rust/src/chromium/testing/build-gn.md

-# GN rules for Rust tests
+# GN Rules for Rust Tests

 The simplest way to build Rust `gtest` tests is to add them to an existing test binary that already contains tests authored in C++.
 For example: